LesFruitsDefendus/saskatoon-ng/INSTALL.md

 $ mysql -u <user> -p <db_name> < dump_file.sql
 ```

-> WARNING: was only able to import a dump file into a database of the **same name**.
+> WARNING: the database you are importing the dump file into should be **empty** and have the **same name** as the original database.
 To get the original database name from the dump file:
 > ```
 > $ head -n 5 dump_file.sql
 > ```